kimizhu/advocateHub-docs/README.md

 - ##### Meeting detail

-  ​	By scanning the **meeting qrcode** which provided by advocators(or just click from homepage),  users can see the detail of the meeting
+  ​	By scanning the **meeting qrcode** which provided by advocates(or just click from homepage),  users can see the detail of the meeting

   - **general infos**: users can see the description about this meeting

     <img src="https://github.com/LucasDvp/advocateHub-docs/blob/master/imgs/meetingdetail1.png" width="375px">

-  - **resources**: users can find all the resources which provided by advocator, including video, ppt, document etc.
+  - **resources**: users can find all the resources which provided by advocate, including video, ppt, document etc.

     <img src="https://github.com/LucasDvp/advocateHub-docs/blob/master/imgs/meetingdetail2.png" width="375px">